Fetch data

 }

 Deletes rows from the target table, usually by primary/resource identifier fields in the request body.
-Route authorization and client routing follow the same model as other gateway mutations.
+Route authorization and client routing follow the same model as other gateway mutations (`X-Athena-Client` or direct PostgreSQL URI header).
+Direct URI requests execute inline (deferred queue bypassed).

-Inserts one row (or server-normalized payload) into the target table selected by `X-Athena-Client`.
+Inserts one row (or server-normalized payload) into the target table selected by `X-Athena-Client` or a direct PostgreSQL URI header (`x-pg-uri` preferred).
 The optional `X-Athena-Insert-Window` header can enable request-scoped batching for Postgres-backed inserts.
 Conflict responses (409) are typically raised for unique/constraint violations.
+Direct URI requests are executed inline (gateway deferred queue bypassed).